jerichoBob/GR/README.md

 # GR
-A place to keep misc GR projects at NC State.
+A place to keep misc General Relativity projects at NC State.